chandureddy08/jenkins-shared-library/README.md

-# 🧩 Jenkins Shared Library for EKS/VM CI/CD
+# 🧩 Jenkins Shared Library for EKS&VM CI/CD

 This repository contains a **Jenkins Shared Library** used to define and reuse CI/CD pipeline logic across multiple Jenkins jobs.
 It's specifically designed to manage production-grade deployments to **AWS EKS and VM** using `prodEKSPipeline(configMap)`.